FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/06-App-Registrations/01-Overview/README.md

 | Directory (Tenant) ID | Identifies the Microsoft Entra ID tenant where the application is registered. |

 These identifiers are frequently required when configuring authentication, APIs, or automation.
+The Application Object exists only in its home tenant and serves as the global definition of the application throughout its lifecycle.

 ---